timburgess/brackets-ftp-sync/README.md

 # An FTP/SFTP client for Adobe Brackets

+---
+## FTP-Sync is no longer under active development.
+Thankyou all for the feedback and use of FTP-Sync.
+FTP-Sync was a personal project of mine to see what was involved in writing an FTP/SFTP client in 100% Javascript and indeed, after quite a bit of thought and experimentation, it was possible.
+It was a learning step for me in becoming a full-time Javascript developer.

+However for the last few months I simply don't have the personal bandwidth to maintain it, nor am I using FTP myself.
+If you are using FTP in your project workflow, I *strongly* urge you to look at new tools (e.g. version control workflows).
+FTP is a last century protocol and does awful things like clear-text password transmission.
+Using simple version control to push project changes and then deploy from a tagged release is a far far superior code/text/config/whatever deployment mechanism.
+And one day, when you make a silly mistake, it will save you hours of rework as the complete change history is there.

+This repo will remain here in perpetuity so feel free to fork/copy it but there will be no more active development.
+I will leave the issues open in the event that interested parties wish to communicate.

+Tim Burgess
+___

 FTP-Sync provides a simple straightforward means of synchronizing your project changes in Brackets with a remote FTP or SFTP server

 ####Install####